 Documents submitted for recording must be accompanied by a self-addressed, stamped envelope ("SASE") for the return of the original document(s).
 Any document submitted without a SASE will be kept for the legal retention period and then disposed of as provided in law.

 A Deed is a written instrument by which a person transfers ownership of real property to another.
 Deeds must be accompanied by two additional forms to be recorded.
 One is a Real Property Transfer Form known as an RP-5217, the other is a Transfer Tax Affidavit known as a TP-584.
 If the seller is a non-New York State Resident, an IT-2663 must also accompany the deed.
-Click here for additional information on recording a deed.
+View our informational sheet on deed recordings for more instruction.

 St. Lawrence County currently requires everyone recording a new deed to use the downloadable one page RP-5217-PDF form.
 Please click here for the downloadable form, instructions, and additional information.
 Please feel free to call our office if you have any questions.

-***Effective September 13, 2019, New York Governor Andrew Cuomo signed into law an amendment to New York Tax Law Section 1409(a) that requires all LLCs that are either grantors or grantees in a deed transfer of real property to disclose all their members before the real estate may be transferred.
-Click here for more information and here for a form.
+***Effective September 13, 2019, New York Governor Andrew Cuomo signed into law an amendment to New York Tax Law §1409(a) that requires all LLCs that are either grantors or grantees in a deed transfer of real property to disclose all their members before the real estate may be transferred.
+An additional form may be submit with the TP-584 with the required information.

 A Mortgage is a legal agreement that creates an interest in real estate between a borrower and a lender.
 Commonly used to purchase homes, mortgages specify the terms by which the purchaser borrows from the lender.
 Mortgage tax in St. Lawrence County is currently 3/4 of 1%.